What is Gaucher disease?

 The main signs and symptoms are an enlarged liver and spleen, low platelet and haemoglobin counts, and problems with bones and joints.

-Gaucher disease symptoms vary widely and some people with Gaucher disease do not have any symptoms.
+Gaucher disease symptoms vary widely and some people with Gaucher disease do not have

 The percentages for types 1–3 shown in the diagram are based on data from around the world,2 but higher percentages of patients are affected by Gaucher disease types 2 and 3 in parts of the Middle East and in Asian countries (including China and Japan).3 For example, a study in Beijing (China) found that 15% of people with Gaucher disease had type 2 and 27% had type 3.4